 Other exciting developments are taking place in the area of smart clothing (microsystems technology in apparel) - or clothing integrated with computing equipment - which occurs through the use of piezoelectric materials and metallic threads to create wearable electronic textiles.
 This will create true "wearable PCs" of a discreet nature, unlike the bulky equipment that previously had to be "worn".
-As well, advances such as the use of miniaturized thermogenerators (which can exploit temperature differences between the surface of the human body and its environment by converting the heat flux into electrical energy) will possibly provide an alternate power source to batteries for mobile applications. (see http://avantex.messefrankfurt.com/global/en/innovationsforum.html).
+As well, advances such as the use of miniaturized thermogenerators (which can exploit temperature differences between the surface of the human body and its environment by converting the heat flux into electrical energy) will possibly provide an alternate power source to batteries for mobile applications.

-7.7 Virtual Reality
+6.7 Virtual Reality

-Other applications of Virtual Reality for the vision-impaired allow users to "explore buildings" using a virtual model of the complex prior to accessing the actual building.
+Other applications of Virtual Reality of particular interest to wayfinding for the visionimpaired are to provide mechanisms that allow users to "explore buildings" in some sense by accessing a virtual model of the complex and exploring that model prior to accessing the actual building.

-With an increasing number of architectural design systems producing digital plans, elevations and 3D virtual models, making these models available should not be difficult but may have unforseen privacy or security ramifications unless the information is produced in a simplified, schematic way only.
+With an increasing number of architectural design systems producing digital plans, elevations and 3D virtual models, making these models available to impaired users for prior familiarisation with the building layout and facilities should not be difficult but may have unforseen privacy or security ramifications unless the information is perhaps produced in a simplified, schematic way only.
 Provided that sufficient accuracy is maintained in the VR models, then the models could be used to calibrate - in advance - any ultrasonic location systems that might be used for indoor positioning in lieu of GPS systems.

-7.8 Broad Integration of Computer Science and Robotics
+6.8 Broad Integration of Computer Science and Robotics